K123AsJ0k1/FFD/README.md

   - Cons:
     - Oakestra is not currently meant for production
     - Requires a longer setup than other options
-    - Much smaller community than Kuberentes

-We recommend trying all options to see what fits best, but the target enviroment for FFD is Oakestra.
+We recommend trying all options to see what fits best, but we recommend docker compose.

 ### Local Setup

 Open up four terminals and move them into the following repository paths:

-- FFD/code/notebooks/demonstrations/Production-Central-Worker
+- FFD/code/notebooks
 - FFD/code/research/central-node
 - FFD/code/research/worker-node
 - FFD/code/research/deployment